 The Inspiration Behind it All

 And this is where it all started.
 A bookstore in LaConner, WA.
 My husband and I were on a boat trip and stopped into this store to look for something to read while on vacation.
 I saw Erin Benzakein’s new book at the time, called Floret Farm’s Cut Flower Garden.
 This was basically a book for the beginning gardener.

 I’ll be honest.
 I first bought the book because the pictures were so pretty.
 But once I started getting into it, I instantly knew I had to have my very own cut flower garden.
 And the rest is history.

 Building the Greenhouse

-The view of the garden above was when we first bought our house, over 8 years ago.
+The view of the garden above was when we first bought our house, 9 years ago.
 I can’t believe how bare everything looks here without the greenhouse!

 I found several pictures for inspiration from Pinterest and shared them with our contractor.
 He basically built the structure with just that information and had no design plans.